 Agrologists Agronomes Canada is a national body comprised of nine provincial regulators.
 Ten Agrology Institutes exist across Canada, one for each province (Alberta has opted out).
-Provincial regulators license agrology professionals and govern their work to ensure public protection in the individual provinces through safe, competent and ethical practice.
+Provincial regulators license agrology professionals and govern their work to ensure public protection in the individual regions through safe, competent and ethical practice.

 As members of the Agrologists Agronomes Canada team, each regulator works together to: